Dhghomon/easy_rust/README.md

 Rust is a new language, but already has many textbooks.
 Many textbooks for Rust have a friendly feel, but Rust needs a textbook written in simple English.
 A textbook for Rust in simple English will make it easier for more people to learn Rust.

+# Rust Playground

+If you don't want to install yet, the Rust Playground at https://play.rust-lang.org/ is the best place to start experimenting with Rust.
+You can write your code and click Run to see the results fast.

+Here are some things to know for the Rust Playground:

+* Run your code with Run
+* Change Debug to Release if you want your code to be faster.
+Debug: compiles faster, runs slower, contains debug information.
+Release: compiles slower, runs much faster, removes debug information.
+* Click on Share to get a url.
+You can use that to share your code if you want help.
+* Tools: Rustfmt will format your code nicely.
+* Tools: Clippy will give you extra information about how to make your code better.
+* Config: here you can change your theme to dark mode, and many other configurations.

+If you want to install Rust, go here https://www.rust-lang.org/tools/install and follow the instructions.
+Usually you will use ```rustup``` to install and update Rust.

 # Primitive types
 Primitive types means simple types.
 We will start with integers.
 Integers are whole numbers with no decimal point.
 There are two types of integers: